 Avoiding Probate Litigation

 Wise advance planning and diligent preparation are the important tools in avoiding probate litigation. — Robert W. York

 Settling probate litigation matters through mediation or family compromise agreements is preferable to contentious litigation in terms of financial as well as emotional costs.
 If possible, we try to find a peaceful solution to will contests and other probate litigation matters.

-Contact a tough litigator at the Indianapolis offices of Robert W. York to discuss the appropriate measures that can be taken to avoid contentious probate litigation.
+Email or call 317-842-8000 to speak to a seasoned and resolute litigator at the Indianapolis offices of Robert W. York to discuss the appropriate measures that can be taken to avoid contentious probate litigation.